 The CBOE Market Volatility index .VIX, a measure of investor anxiety, shot up to its highest level in nearly two weeks.

-JPMorgan Chase & Co JPM.N and Bank of New York Mellon Corp BK.N fell 2.6% and 1.8%, respectively, on reports that several global banks moved large sums of allegedly illicit funds over nearly two decades despite red flags about the origins of the money.
+Shares in JPMorgan Chase & Co JPM.N and Bank of New York Mellon Corp BK.N fell 3.7% and 3.2%, respectively, after BuzzFeed and other media reported they and other banks moved large sums of allegedly illicit funds over nearly two decades despite red flags about the origins of the money.